 - VAL and Lewisham Pensioners Forum jointly organised a networking event for groups working with older people on 23 November contact firstname.lastname@example.org or or email@example.com

 - Our well-established forum for groups working with children or young people will be on 6 December - contact firstname.lastname@example.org

 - Lewisham BME network for groups working with BME communities meets regularly - contact email@example.com

-- Lewisham Migrant Forum has had two fruitful meetings so far and will continue to meet - contact email@example.com
+- Lewisham Refugee & Migration Forum has had several fruitful meetings so far - contact firstname.lastname@example.org

 - Lewisham BME Health Network meets on the last Thursday morning of each month contact Lblbmenetwork@gmail.com